mtanneryd/ef-bulk-operations/README.md

 Read the CodeProject article [Bulk operations using Entity Framework](https://www.codeproject.com/Articles/1226978/Bulk-operations-using-Entity-Framework) if you are interested in some background.

 ### Prerequisites
-The extension is built for, and requires, Entity Framework 6.
+The extension is built for, and requires, Entity Framework 6 or EF Core.

 ### Installing
-Install the nuget package [Tanneryd.BulkOperations.EF6](https://www.nuget.org/packages/Tanneryd.BulkOperations.EF6).
+ * EF6: Install the nuget package [Tanneryd.BulkOperations.EF6](https://www.nuget.org/packages/Tanneryd.BulkOperations.EF6).
+ * EFCore: Install the nuget package [Tanneryd.BulkOperations.EFCore](https://www.nuget.org/packages/Tanneryd.BulkOperations.EFCore).

 This will make the following methods available on the DbContext.

 ### API